navyawadhwa03/House-Data-Set-Analysis/README.md

 ## Result

-You can check the summary and results in documents folder.
+You can check the summary and results in the documents and result folder respectively.